Skip to content

 That’s the move.
 Use a word that listeners will hear as bullish, without ever committing to anything that could later be held against you.
 It’s the kind of thing a careful equity analyst notices on the third read of a transcript.
 Claude noticed it on the first.

-This is a pattern I’ve seen elsewhere — tools can accurately summarise what management said while systematically failing to notice what they didn’t say.
+This is a pattern I’ve seen elsewhere.
+Tools can accurately summarise what management said while systematically failing to notice what they didn’t say.
 Three of four tools did the surface-level analysis well.
 Only Claude found the second-order signal.
+I later ran ChatGPT and Claude head-to-head on exactly this, reading the hedge language in a CFO’s prepared remarks, same passage, same day, in a dedicated two-tool test.

 Winner: Claude for the subtlest signal.
 Gemini second for the most structured breakdown.
 ChatGPT and Perplexity adequate.

-The test: Same question on Apple covered calls, asked twice.
-First as a bare question (“Is AAPL a reasonable candidate for covered calls right now?”), then using the Prompt Stack ROLE/FILTER/RISK/VERDICT structure.
+The test: Same question on Apple covered calls, an options strategy where you sell the right to buy your shares at a set price for income, asked twice.
+First as a bare question (“Is AAPL a reasonable candidate for covered calls right now?”), then using the Prompt Stack SCOPE/FILTER/RISK/VERDICT structure.

 The bare question got hedged answers from most of the tools.
 ChatGPT listed pros and cons without a verdict.
-Claude said “reasonable but not ideal” and noted depressed IV.
+Claude said “reasonable but not ideal” and noted depressed implied volatility: IV, the market’s estimate of how much a stock will move, which sets how much option-sellers get paid.
 Perplexity retrieved analyst consensus and hedged.
-Gemini stood out — even the bare question got a HOLD OFF verdict, and Gemini specifically identified WWDC on June 8 as a near-term catalyst that mattered for the timing decision.
+Gemini stood out: even the bare question got a HOLD OFF verdict.
+Gemini specifically identified WWDC on June 8 as a near-term catalyst that mattered for the timing decision.
 That kind of calendar awareness is what I want from research tools, and only Gemini flagged it without being asked.

 The structured version improved every tool.
 The size of the improvement is what’s interesting.